kauralane/README-generator/sf-README.md

 [Questions](#questions)

 ## Installation
-nasdf
+d

 ## Usage
-sdf
+d

 ## Contributing
-sd
+d

 ## Tests
-fjs
+d

 ## License
 This project is licensed under the MIT License.

 ## Questions
 If you have a question, please reach out!
-You can contact me via ksjf.
-Or, check out my GitHub profile: github.com/nsla.
+You can contact me via d.
+Or, check out my GitHub profile: github.com/d.